egrebenyuk/challenges_js/README.md

 # challenges_js

-This repository contains JavaScript challenges from FreeCodeCamp.
-To see other projects and solutions go to http://www.freecodecamp.com/egrebenyuk
+This repository contains my solutions to JavaScript challenges from FreeCodeCamp.
+To see other projects and solutions go to http://www.freecodecamp.com/egrebenyuk.